ViralOne/freak_helper/README.md

 Want to contribute?
 Great!

-Create a new issue ticket with the tools that you think are important and why you think that we should add them in the first place.
+Create a new issue ticket for what you want to contribute.
+eg:
+- Add a new tool to the list
+- Add a new profile
+- Add new commands
+- Add new features
+- Found a bug